flutter/website/src/docs/cookbook/testing/integration/profiling.md

 ### 2. Record the performance of the app

 Next, record the performance of the app as it scrolls through the list.
-To achieve this task, use the [`traceAction()`]({{site.api}}/flutter/flutter_driver/FlutterDriver/traceAction.html) method provided by the [`FlutterDriver`]({{site.api}}/flutter/flutter_driver/FlutterDriver-class.html)
+Perform this task using the [`traceAction()`]({{site.api}}/flutter/flutter_driver/FlutterDriver/traceAction.html) method provided by the [`FlutterDriver`]({{site.api}}/flutter/flutter_driver/FlutterDriver-class.html)